Why separate embroidery thread?

 How to separate threads: Step-by-step guide

-When you separate embroidery thread for the first time can be a little tricky, keeping the thread short can make things easier.
+When you separate embroidery thread for the first time, it can be a little tricky.
+Keeping the thread short makes things easier.

 You can see how it's done in the video above or follow the steps below.